dschep/proven/README.md

 # ![](./icons/proven32.png) Proven

 An alternative to Twitter's verified program powered by [Keybase](https://keybase.io).

+**Warning about Twitters's new UI -- this new UI munges the names of CSS classes in the DOM and is currently unsupported.
+Similarly, Mobile no longer works for the same reason.**

 Proven is a browser extension that adds badges like for keybase, github, etc next to users names like Twitter's verified badge but based what accounts the